tigertv/secretpy/README.rst

 CompositeMachine
 ----------------

-Combining several ciphers to get more complex cipher, you can use CompositeMachine:
+Combining several ciphers to get more complex cipher, you can use ``CompositeMachine``:

 .. code-block:: python